pfheatwole/thesis/source/foil_geometry.rst

 segment, both the airfoil and its aerodynamic coefficients must be scaled in units appropriate to the model.

 ..
+FIXME: unit analysis to verify the coefficients are dimensionless

+..
 What is determined by the scale distribution?

-Although conceptually simple, section scale plays a large role in controlling the aerodynamic behavior of a wing segment; in fact, all but the most basic foils vary the chord length along the span.
-The only fundamental requirement of scale is that the sections collectively produce enough aerodynamic lift to support the aircraft, but spanwise variation allows a foil designer to control behavior such as:
+Although conceptually simple, section scale plays a large role in controlling the aerodynamic behavior of a wing segment; in fact, all but the most basic foils have variable section chord lengths.
+The only fundamental requirement is that the sections collectively produce enough aerodynamic lift to support the aircraft, but beyond that a foil designer is free to use use spanwise variation to control behavior such as:

 * Spanwise loading (the chord lengths are one factor, along with choice of section profile and orientation/twist, that can be used to encourage an